 Why Does My Cat Drool?

-As a proud cat owner, you may wholeheartedly believe that cats rule and dogs drool, so if your cat starts drooling one day, you may wonder if something’s wrong.
+As a proud cat owner, you may wholeheartedly believe that cats rule and dogs drool.
+So if your cat starts drooling one day, you may wonder if something’s wrong.
 Your intuition could be correct.

-Oral Health Problems
+1. Oral Health Problems

 Cavities, gum disease, tartar buildup, mouth ulcers, and tumors are all oral health problems that can cause your cat to drool.
 A professional dental cleaning, daily at-home brushing, and switching to dry food can all help keep your cat’s teeth and gums healthy.

-Upper Respiratory Distress
+2. Upper Respiratory Distress

 In addition to making your cat sick, toxic substances such as insect poison, antifreeze, and certain plants (including lilies, azaleas, and tulips) can also cause drooling in cats.

-Liver or Kidney Disease
+5. Liver or Kidney Disease

 Portosystemic (liver) shunt and renal failure (kidney disease) are possible reasons why your cat is drooling.
-Other indicators of these conditions include poor appetite, weight loss, increased thirst, and vomiting.
-If you notice these symptoms along with drooling, bring your cat to the vet for diagnosis and treatment.
+Other indicators of these conditions include poor appetite, weight loss, increased thirst, vomiting, and bad breath.

 Cats are required by law to be vaccinated against rabies.
-If your unvaccinated cat gets outside and then starts drooling heavily shortly after that, she could have rabies.
+If your unvaccinated cat gets outside and then starts drooling heavily shortly after that, they could have rabies.
 Unfortunately, there is no treatment for this condition, meaning euthanasia is the only option.

 Visit Village Vet of Urbana to Diagnose Your Cat’s Drooling

-Because excessive cat drooling could indicate a potentially life-threatening problem, it’s important not to postpone a vet visit.
-When you bring your cat to Village Vet of Urbana, you can expect your pet to undergo a complete physical exam.
+Because excessive cat drooling could indicate a life-threatening problem, it’s important to visit the vet immediately.
 Visible symptoms such as swollen gums or high body temperature make it easy to diagnose gum disease or heatstroke.
 Other conditions may require blood tests, urinalysis, ultrasounds, or X-rays to get a better picture of the animal’s overall health.

+When you bring your cat to Village Vet of Urbana, you can expect your pet to undergo a complete physical exam.
 Whatever the diagnosis, we can provide the necessary treatment to help your cat recover.
 From pet dental care for healthy teeth to prescription medication for renal failure, our vet hospital is equipped to treat the cause of your cat’s drooling.